 This case study assesses what current, public information can be gathered for a cruise ship operator during the COVID-19 pandemic, and how this data can influence corporate decision-making and brand protection.

 The Echosec Systems Platform was used to aggregate and filter public content related to Cruise Ship Company X (redacted for confidentiality) and their COVID-19 response.
 This enabled Platform users to efficiently gather relevant public posts from a variety of online sources from a single interface.
 It also allowed them to map any geotagged posts when necessary, and stay alerted to new content in real-time.

-Platform users focused primarily on social providers for this brand protection use case, seeking current customer and personnel experiences, as well as public sentiment or threats targeted at Company X. These included mainstream social media sites like Twitter, as well as less-regulated networks like Mastodon.
+Platform users focused primarily on social providers for this brand protection use case, seeking current customer and personnel experiences, as well as public sentiment or threats targeted at Company X. These included mainstream social media sites like Twitter, as well as less-regulated networks.

 Searches were monitored over the period of a week.
 Significant results are detailed below.

 The cruise ship industry as a whole has received an onslaught of negative press about its response to the pandemic.
 The Platform allowed users to narrow in specifically on new content implicating Company X.

 Many social media users voiced their opinions publicly after Company X re-enabled bookings for cruises later in the summer, despite the CDC renewing its no-sail order on April 11th for 100 days:

 Negative public sentiment on Twitter about Company X’s reopening—discovered using Echosec